Topical alignment in online social systems: Topical Alignment

 \subsection{Reciprocity of Relationships}

 Relationships in Twitter are not reciprocal, a user following another does not imply that the other will choose to follow back.
 Thus, the existence of reciprocity indicates a stronger relationship between two users as both decided to establish this bond.
 In the scope of this work, the relationship strength is also viewed in terms of the topical similarity, thus, we expect that reciprocal dyads have a higher similarity than non-reciprocal dyads.
 This was verified for both \textit{mention} and \textit{follow} relationships, i.e., relationships wherein the two users mentioned each other and relationships in which the two follow each other.
-We first present the result regarding reciprocal mentions in Figure \ref{fig:rec_mentions}.
-The two distributions differ: the Kolmogorov-Smirnov statistics is $0.22$ with $p$-value $< 2.2^{-6}$; the median similarity of the distribution of nonreciprocal mentions is $0.08$ while for reciprocal mentions is $0.12$.
-The distribution of similarity for the reciprocal mentions is concentrated around higher values of similarity, as confirmed by the Mann-Whitney U test with an effect size of $0.64$ and a $p$-value $< 2.2^{-6}$.
+We first present the result regarding the reciprocity of the \textit{follow} connections in Fig \ref{fig:rec} (\textbf{A}).
+The two distributions differ, the distribution of similarity for the reciprocal followees is concentrated around higher values of similarity.
+The comparison for the reciprocal mentions distribution is shown in Fig \ref{fig:rec} (\textbf{B}).
+The distribution of reciprocal mentions also has a higher similarity.
 This indicates that reciprocal relations are more prone to have a higher topical similarity, i.e., users have a more similar topic affiliation if they have a reciprocal relationship.

-We then checked the reciprocity of ``friendship'' connections.
-The comparison of the two distributions is shown in Figure \ref{fig:rec_friends}.
-Medians of the distributions of reciprocal and of nonreciprocal relationships are $0.12$ and $0.07$, respectively.
-As occurred with mentions, the distribution of reciprocal friends has a higher similarity as evidenced by the Mann-Whitney U test, which yielded an effect size of $0.66$ with a $p$-value $< 2.2^{-6}$, furthermore, the Kolmogorov-Smirnov statistics of the two distributions is $0.27$ with a $p$-value $< 2.2^{-6}$.